argoc/kellyn-larson.github.io/index.md

 Welcome to Intro to Linux!

-Here is where I will post the schedule for this semester.
+Here is the tentative schedule of topics covered during this course, which is subject to be changed and updated as we go along.

 ## Week 1